-Agatha Christie’s Poirot Season One (ITV, DVD, 1989)
+Show name: Agatha Christie’s Poirot Season One

 ITV’s version of Poirot topped all others in that it covered every story and novel about the detective (except one play, Black Coffee) and featured the same actor as the world-famous sleuth in every episode.
 It ran for almost a quarter of a century, from 1989 to 2013.

 Poirot is called to help with a domestic mystery, which he finally agrees to tackle when the wife of the family points out to him that ‘a good cook is a good cook’ and that in suburban households this matters every bit as much as more glamorous cases.

 Other episodes in Poirot Season One revolve around quite modern themes.
 Young women leaving home and sharing a flat together, something Agatha Christie returns to a few times with Poirot, are the central theme of two of the episodes in this season: ‘The Murder in the Mews’ and ‘The Third Floor Flat’.

 The dynamics of Poirot’s professional life are firmly established during this opening season and do much to establish the viewers’ expectations about the structure of each episode.

 Poirot’s link to the police is provided by Inspector Japp of Scotland Yard, who doggedly follows the evidence but always ends up needing Poirot to solve the mystery.
 It’s a cosy setup, full of camaraderie, good humour and mutual trust.

 One of the features of Agatha Christie’s work that I love most is her frequent use of nursery rhyme phrases in her titles.
 ‘Four and Twenty Blackbirds’ establishes this motif here in season one, something that would persist right through her writing about Poirot and into other scenarios which did not feature her famous detective at all, such as her 1939 novel And Then There Were None.